githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/6-insights-and-automation-with-projects.md

 There are two different ways you can automate your Project:
 - Built-in automation
+- GraphQL API
-- GitHub Actions and GraphQL API
+- GitHub Actions

+The easiest way to automate your Project would be to use Project’s built-in automation, while GraphQL and Actions you have more control over customizing automation.
+In the following sections we’ll walk you through how to utilize Project’s built-in automation and briefly go over GraphQL API and GitHub Actions automation.

 Let’s start with Project’s built-in automation.